neanias/neanb0t/README.md

 ###Fuck
 - Usage: !fuck [thing]
-- Responds "Fuck you, (thing or user that called it)"

-###Gyf
+- For when you are really pissed off at someone

+###Gif
-- Usage: !gyf {imgur gif link}
+- Usage: !gif [tag]
-- Responds with the gfycat link and some cool data
+- Gives out a random gif from Giphy.
+Random gif follows tag if given.

 ###Karma
 - Usage: !karma [username]
-- Responds with the karma for that username or the user who called it
+- Grabs the reddit karma for the specified user.
+Either you or the username

 ###Title
-- No usage; checks every message for valid URLs
-- Responds with the title and url
+- If a url is detected in a message, the contents of the title tag will be posted

 ###Yo
 - Usage: !yo [username/thing]
+- Yo!

+###IMDb
+####(really crap, wouldn't recommend using)
+- Usage: !imdb <film>
+- Returns information about the film

+###Butts
+- Usage: !butts
-- Responds "Yo, (username/thing)"
+- Butts.

+###Sudo
+- Usage: !sudo [command]
+- For when you need super (user) powers!

+###Woodo
+- Usage: !woodo
+- It's a weird tree

+Licenced under the MIT licence.
+See LICENCE.md for more